Tony Thompson (drummer): Other bands

 Thompson was also a member of the band the Power Station along with Robert Palmer, and John Taylor and Andy Taylor of Duran Duran.
-The Live Aid charity benefit concert in 1985 saw Thompson filling in and playing with the Power Station as well as joining the remaining members of Led Zeppelin on stage (along with Phil Collins) at John F. Kennedy Stadium.
+The Live Aid charity benefit concert in 1985 saw Thompson playing with the Power Station as well as joining the remaining members of Led Zeppelin on stage (along with Phil Collins) at John F. Kennedy Stadium.
 Page, Plant and Jones then invited Thompson in England for rehearsals for a Led Zeppelin reunion which was canceled by Jimmy Page after Thompson was badly injured in a car crash.

 He went on to join groups such as the Distance and Crown of Thorns with Jean Beauvoir (playing on their first album Crown of Thorns before leaving the band and subsequently replaced by Hawk Lopez).
 Thompson was also a founding member of the band That Hideous Strength.
-In the mid 1990s he rejoined Power Station for their 1996 reunion album Living in Fear and subsequent tour.
+In the mid-1990s he rejoined Power Station for their 1996 reunion album Living in Fear and subsequent tour.
 Thompson's final project was called Non-Toxic which he formed with bassist Michael Paige (Crown of Thorns) and guitarist Dave Scott; Thompson died before finishing the project's first album.

 He played with David Bowie on the Serious Moonlight Tour.

 Death and legacy

-Three days before his 49th birthday, Thompson died on November 12, 2003, in Los Angeles, within a month of being diagnosed with renal cell carcinoma (kidney cancer), and two months after the death of The Power Station bandmate Robert Palmer from a heart attack.
+Three days before his 49th birthday, Thompson died on November 12, 2003, in Los Angeles, within a month of being diagnosed with renal cell carcinoma (kidney cancer), and two months after the death of the Power Station bandmate Robert Palmer from a heart attack.
 Thompson was a member of the band Non-Toxic at the time of his death.
 He was survived by his wife, two children, and his sister, Cookie.
-On September 19, 2005, like his former band member Bernard Edwards, Thompson was honored posthumously along with the rest of the Chic band members by being inducted into the Dance Music Hall of Fame.
+On September 19, 2005, like his former band member Bernard Edwards, Thompson was honoured posthumously along with the rest of the Chic band members by being inducted into the Dance Music Hall of Fame.

-Thompson was a very influential drummer.
-Rock musician Dave Grohl admitted to being heavily inspired by him.